Our Homes: NPH Guatemala

 - There are five nationally certified vocational workshops: Baking, Cooking, Carpentry, Metalwork, and Sewing.

-- The NPH OneFamily program was launched in 2017 to reintegrate and support youth from the NPH home who are now able to live with their biological families.
-The program currently supports 38 children.
+- The NPH OneFamily program reintegrates and supports youth from the NPH home who are now able to live with their biological families.